A ‘miracle baby’ amidst an Ebola outbreak

 Young survivors of an Ebola outbreak in eastern Democratic Republic of the Congo are giving hope to affected communities.

-BENI, Democratic Republic of Congo – Bénédicte might look like an ordinary baby, but the first few weeks of her life were far from typical.
+BENI, Democratic Republic of the Congo – Bénédicte might look like an ordinary baby, but the first few weeks of her life were far from typical.

 She was born in December, in a health center in Beni – one of the epicenters of an Ebola outbreak that has struck eastern Democratic Republic of the Congo.
 Sadly, just a few hours after she was born, Bénédicte lost her mother to Ebola.